 These should be charged at the formal rate prescribed in Part 2 of Schedule 3 of the Advice and Assistance (Scotland) Regulations 1996.

 When may acknowledgment letters be chargeable?

-An acknowledgement letter may be chargeable in certain circumstances, for example to acknowledge the receipt of
+An acknowledgement letter may be chargeable in certain circumstances, for example to acknowledge receipt of:

 Limited circumstances where reminder letters may be chargeable

-A reminder letter, if nothing has occurred to advance the case since you last communicated with the client, is not a proper charge.
+A reminder letter, if nothing has occurred to progress the matter since you last communicated with the client, is not chargeable.

 Subject to the following exceptions, you cannot charge for a letter to the client “to call” unless something has taken place that justifies a meeting or further advice.
-We will not pay for a letter “chasing up” the client: it is for the client to keep in contact with the solicitor and this is not good use of public funds.
+We will not pay for a letter “chasing up” the client: It is for the client to keep in contact with you.

-A letter simply sending an enclosure is an obvious example.
-However, we judge whether a letter is formal or not by the nature and content of the letter rather than its length.
+We consider whether a letter is formal or not by the nature and content of the letter rather than its length.
 It is not a charge for a “short letter”.
-A letter requiring little drafting is allowable at the formal rate prescribed at paragraph 1B of the Table of Fees.
+A letter requiring little drafting is allowable at the formal letter rate prescribed at paragraph 1B of the Table of Fees.

-Otherwise a letter is chargeable at the higher rate prescribed at paragraph 1C of Part 2 of Schedule 3 of the Advice and Assistance (Scotland) Regulations 1996.
+Otherwise, a letter is chargeable at the higher letter rate prescribed at paragraph 1C of Part 2 of Schedule 3 of the Advice and Assistance (Scotland) Regulations 1996.

-When making a claim for a lengthy letter – that is, in excess of three sheets – you should attach a copy of the letter to the account.
+When making a claim for a letter that is in excess of three pages it would be helpful if this could be uploaded to the work item.
 The letter should be concise and in plain English.
 We will assess it on its content and not solely by its length.
-The length of the letter is a relevant, but not determinate, factor in what we will pay you.
+The length of the letter is a relevant, but not a determinate, factor of what we may pay.

-If you are referring to or quoting from legislation or rules (such as prison rules etc) you should attach the relevant parts of the legislation or rules to the letter, as an appendix or sheet apart.
-You still draw the information to your client’s attention but in a way consistent with the standard of taxation.
+If you are referring to or quoting from legislation or rules, you should attach the relevant parts of the legislation or rules to the letter, as an appendix or sheet apart.

 We will assess each letter on its own particular circumstances.

-Where letters similar in content are sent to several people we will allow the first letter at the higher rate and the remainder at the formal rate.
+Where letters similar in content are sent to several recipients, we will allow the first letter at the higher rate and the remainder at the formal rate.

 Pro-forma letters should be adopted where possible, especially where you are undertaking the same type of work for a large number of clients.
-If you choose to write an individually composed letter to a client where this is not necessary and a pro-forma letter could be used – for example, to explain the law as it affects them or the application of a legal test that has to be satisfied – we may restrict the fee to a charge that we consider reasonable in the context of the advice.
+If you choose to write an individually composed letter where this is not necessary, we may restrict the letter to a charge that we consider reasonable.

 You can charge for a letter informing the client that you are closing the file.
 However, the 12 month limit for lodging an account runs from the last piece of what can properly be called advice or assistance, and not from the date of such a letter.
 The whole account, including the letter, may not be chargeable if the 12 month limit has already expired.

-You can charge for a letter “to call” if, in the event, it becomes the final letter (and is timeous) and you have told your client in that letter that you will be closing the file if there is no further contact.
+You can charge for a letter “to call” if, in the event, it becomes the final letter and you have told your client in that letter that you will be closing the file if there is no further contact.

 The Table of Fees in Part 2 of Schedule 3 of the Advice and Assistance (Scotland) Regulations 1996 provides that a page shall consist of 125 words or numbers for letters other than a formal letter (for which there is a fixed charge).

-Also we will not take into account the address, reference, greeting or valediction in assessing the number of chargeable pages.
-These do not form part of the content of the letter.
+We will not take into account the address, reference, greeting or valediction in assessing the number of chargeable pages.